 In 1998, CARB introduced significant flexibility into the program.
-Under the new regulations, automakers could earn partial ZEV (PZEV) credits as incentives for producing very-low-emission conventional vehicles (e.g., gasoline vehicles with extremely low emissions).
+Under the new regulations, automakers could earn Partial ZEV (PZEV) credits as incentives for producing very low emission conventional vehicles (e.g., gasoline vehicles with extremely low emissions).
 Additional incentives were provided to encourage the use of advanced componentry, and the introduction of "pure" ZEVs before the 2003 deadline.
-Up to 6% of the 10% requirement in 2003 could be met with PZEVs (22).
+Up to six of the ten-percent requirement in 2003 could be met with PZEVs (23).

-At the 2000 review, CARB chose to leave the ZEV mandate intact, but asked staff to present proposals to address the challenges associated with a successful long-term ZEV implementation program.
-At a board meeting on January 25, 2001, several staff proposals were approved that granted automakers even more flexibility, whereas more stringent requirements were added in future years.
-The approved changes include
+At the 2000 review, CARB chose to leave the ZEV Mandate intact, but asked staff to present proposals to address the challenges associated with a successful long-term ZEV implementation program.
+At the January 25, 2001 Board meeting, several staff proposals were approved that granted automakers even more flexibility, while more stringent requirements were added in future years.
+The changes include:

-- In early years, the required number of pure ZEVs are reduced by approximately half, from 4% to 2% of total sales. - Advanced technology PZEVs (AT-PZEVs) such as compressed natural gas, gas-electric hybrid, or methanol fuel cell vehicles can satisfy up to one-fifth of the 10% requirement (i.e., equivalent to 2% of total vehicle sales). - ZEV credits will be given to automakers who produce vehicles for demonstration projects to encourage participation in programs such as the California Fuel Cell Partnership.
+• In early years, the required number of pure ZEVs was reduced by approximately one half, from four to two percent of total sales.

+• Advanced Technology-PZEVs (AT-PZEVs) such as compressed natural gas, gas-electric hybrid, or methanol fuel cell vehicles can satisfy up to one fifth of the ten-percent requirement (i.e., equivalent to two percent of total vehicle sales).

-- An additional credit multiplier is offered based on the vehicle's energy efficiency. - Beginning in 2007, the sales figures used to calculate each automaker's ZEV requirement will be broadened to include sport utility vehicles, pickup trucks, and vans, thereby increasing the actual number of ZEVs required. - The percentage requirement of ZEVs will gradually increase, from 10% in 2003 to 18% in 2018. - Additional credits are provided for vehicles placed in "transportation systems" (22).
+- ZEV credits will be given to automakers that produce vehicles for demonstration projects to encourage participation in programs such as the California Fuel Cell Partnership. - An additional credit multiplier is offered based on the vehicle's energy efficiency.

+• Beginning in 2007, the sales figures used to calculate each automaker's ZEV requirement will be broadened to include sport utility vehicles, pickup trucks, and vans, thereby increasing the actual number of ZEVs required.

+• The percentage requirement of ZEVs will gradually increase, from ten percent in 2003 to 18 percent in 2018.

+• Additional credits were provided for vehicles placed in "transportation systems" (23).

-This last change was made in recognition of the potential for carsharing and station cars (or transportation systems) to improve air quality by reducing total VMT and cold-start emissions (because of shared-use and the linkage of clean-fuel vehicles to transit).
-The staff proposal, which was approved on January 25, 2001, provided a general description of the transportation system's credit mechanism.
+This latter change was made in recognition of the potential for carsharing and station cars (or transportation systems) to improve air quality by reducing total VMT and cold start emissions (due to shared-use and the linkage of clean fuel vehicles to transit).
+The staff proposal approved on January 25, 2001 provided a general description of the transportation systems credit mechanism.
 Additional proposed changes released on October 31, 2001 expanded and further defined the program.
-Under the most recent proposed language, each ZEV vehicle placed in an approved carsharing/station car program by automakers would receive additional credits as shown in Table 3.
-Note that automakers are not required to link "smart" carsharing vehicles to transit in such programs but are eligible for additional credits if they do so.
-Furthermore, ZEV vehicles placed at transit stations are eligible for additional ZEV credit, without sharing or use of advanced technology (23).
+Under the most recent proposed language, each ZEV vehicle placed in an approved carsharing/station car program by automakers would receive additional credits as shown in Table 3 (below).
+Note that automakers are not required to link "smart" carsharing vehicles to transit in such programs, but are eligible for additional credits if they do so.
+Furthermore, ZEV vehicles placed at transit stations are eligible for additional ZEV credit, without sharing or use of advanced technology (24).